On Keys and Chords by Tom Koppers:

 Fat Bastard is a Belgian band that still knows what it’s like to make hard, loud and sexy rock & roll.
 A beast of a voice, a guitar that makes your hair stand upright and a drummer who does not intend to last long with his drum heads.
 That’s how the new album sounds, seven songs long and a slice of pure listening pleasure.
 The album will be available on CD and (limited to 28 pieces) on cassette.

-On RockXXL by Seppe (website will be up soon)
+On RockXXL by Seppe (review link)

 The cover art tells you, Junk Yard Fest is a big fat stripe of Rock ‘n Roll.
 Think of bands like Motörhead and Peter Pan Speedrock.
 Is it a good choice?